bmw-ece-ntust/multimedia-wireless-network/WifiHiddenNodes/WifihiddenNode.md

 B------->C
 A----/--->C

+## RTS and CTS

+    1- The RTS/CTS procedure consumes a fair amount of capacity.
+It is used only in highcapacity environments and environments with significant contention on transmission.
+    2- For lower-capacity environments, it is not necessary.
+    3- RTS threshold: The RTS/CTS exchange is performed for frames larger than the
+    threshold.
+If your device driver allows you to adjust it

+## Tool used
+    1- ns-3
+    2- Wireshark

+  Classical hidden terminal problem and its RTS/CTS solution.

+  Topology: [node 0] <-- -50 dB --> [node 1] <-- -50 dB --> [node 2]

+  This example illustrates the use of
+   - Wifi in ad-hoc mode
+   - Matrix propagation loss model
+   - Use of OnOffApplication to generate CBR stream
+   - IP flow monitor

 ### Codes
-/*
- * Copyright (c) 2010 IITP RAS
- *
- * This program is free software; you can redistribute it and/or modify
- * it under the terms of the GNU General Public License version 2 as
- * published by the Free Software Foundation;
- *
- * This program is distributed in the hope that it will be useful,
- * but WITHOUT ANY WARRANTY; without even the implied warranty of
- * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
- * GNU General Public License for more details.
- *
- * You should have received a copy of the GNU General Public License
- * along with this program; if not, write to the Free Software
- * Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
- *
- * Author: Pavel Boyko <boyko@iitp.ru>
- *
- * Classical hidden terminal problem and its RTS/CTS solution.
- *
- * Topology: [node 0] <-- -50 dB --> [node 1] <-- -50 dB --> [node 2]
- *
- * This example illustrates the use of
- *  - Wifi in ad-hoc mode
- *  - Matrix propagation loss model
- *  - Use of OnOffApplication to generate CBR stream
- *  - IP flow monitor
- */

 #include "ns3/boolean.h"
 #include "ns3/command-line.h"
 #include "ns3/config.h"